LiamWJH/BlueWater-lisp/readme.md

-# Ordinta!
+# Calxium
 ***"A minimal Lisp dialect in Python."***

 ---

 ## ⚙️ Introduction
-Ordinta is a small Lisp dialect written in python!
+Calxium or Calx in short is a small Lisp dialect written in python!

 Albeit in its middle stages, we aim to grow it with passion.